press0/aws-lambda-eventbarrier/Readme.md

    ```

-12. AWS Lambda event barrier integration testing.
+12. Integration testing.
-    The following commands upload test files to the respective prefixes of each event barrier.
+    The following commands upload a file to the respective prefix of each event barrier.
-    The log file verifies the Event Barrier condition.
+    Then AWS CloudWatch verifies the event barrier conditions.
    ```sh